 Price dispersion by loan type

 Federal Housing Administration loans are arguably the most relevant segment for expanding homeownership as they are disproportionately used by lower-income, lower credit score borrowers, and first-time homebuyers.
 The Federal Housing Administration’s insurance pricing also makes it easy to evaluate price dispersion while keeping everything else equal.
-In particular, the Federal Housing Administration’s most popular loan of 3.5 percent down payment (loan-to-value ratio of 96.5) is insured by the Federal Housing Administration at the same insurance rate, regardless of the borrower’s credit score or debt-to-income ratio if the borrower qualifies .
+In particular, the Federal Housing Administration’s most popular loan of 3.5 percent down payment (loan-to-value ratio of 96.5) is insured by the Federal Housing Administration at the same insurance rate, regardless of the borrower’s credit score or debt-to-income ratio .
 Figure 1 is an interval showing the average annual percentage rate of an originated loan for each of the Federal Housing Administration’s top 20 lenders across loans that meet our filters, with the cheapest lender normalized to 0.
 Figure 1 shows that the dispersion between the highest and the lowest top 20 Federal Housing Administration lenders is 53 basis points, and it is not driven by one outlier lender either on the low end or on the high end.
-Plotting origination volumes of the top 20 lenders against these average prices does not produce a clear relationship – it is not the case that the cheapest lenders systematically get much higher volumes than the pricier ones.7
+Plotting origination volumes of the top 20 lenders against these average prices does not produce a clear relationship – it is not the case that the cheapest lenders systematically get much higher volumes than the pricier ones.
+7

 Figure 1: Relative annual percentage rate spread of averages for top 20 Federal Housing Administration lenders for 96.5 combined loan-to-value ratio loans, Home Mortgage Disclosure Act 2021